 4.8.1 Bidding and Settlement

 The CAISO shall not accept Bids for an Eligible Intermittent Resource other than through a Scheduling Coordinator.
 Any Eligible Intermittent Resource that is not a Participating Intermittent Resource, or any Participating Intermittent Resource for which Bids are submitted shall be bid and settled as a Generating Unit for the associated Settlement Periods (except that the Forecast Fee shall apply in such Settlement Periods).
-Scheduling Coordinators shall not submit Economic Bids for Participating Intermittent Resources that are subject to PIRP Protective Measures.

 * * * *